mchenggit/kabanero-event/architecture/README.md

 #### Web hook Listener

+Note: The number of listeners will depend on what the operator supports moving to Openshift 4.1.
+It may either be one per Kabanero install, or one more Kabanero CRD instance.

 There is a single web hook listener shared by all Kabanero instances from a given Kabanero install.
 The web hook listener URL is of the form:
 - `https:<host>:<port>/webhook/<type>/<instance>`, or
 - `https:<host>:<port>/webhook/<type>/<instance>/<secret>`